deepaksama/deepaksama.github.io/_posts/Java/2017-03-04-Java-Interview-Questions.md

 **Differences:**

 * Comparable interface is used to provide the natural sorting of objects and we can use it to provide sorting based on single logic.
-* Comparator interface is use to provide different algorithms for.
+* Comparator interface is use to provide different algorithms for different kinds of sorting logic.

 ### **30. How can we sort list of objects?**